 Full-time vs. Part-time: Which is Best For You?

-Create the course schedule that fits your lifestyle.
+Weigh the pros and cons of full-time versus part-time to create the course schedule that fits your lifestyle.

 As an adult student, you have a variety of unique decisions to make as you proceed down the pathway toward higher education.